joseeden/All-Things-Docker-and-Kubernetes/README.md

 - uses JSON task definition
 - similar with EKS in many ways but the main difference is that it's proprietary

-Fargate, on the other hand, is a container service that is ddone in a serverless fashion.
+Fargate, on the other hand, is a container service that is done in a serverless fashion.

-- this means no EC2 instance is needed
+- no node to manage
+- No scaling management
 - Fargate can be used with EKS and ECS
-- No scaling management
 - JSON task definition
+- only pay for active pods, not active node

+Now, if you decide to go for Fargate, here are some important reminders:

+- container service needs to map tp Fargate CPU or memory tier
+- mapping is based on largest sum of resources
+- mapping also consumes 250M cores, and 512Mi memory

 </details>